 We will identify where fear is shrinking your life, and help you build the confidence to grow your comfort zone.

 Throughout, we will brainstorm and problem solve to overcome any obstacles that are getting in the way of progress.

 I cannot promise successful treatment, but I can promise that I’ll be alongside you every step of the way, working at least as hard as you.

 To feel peace.

 To enjoy your family.

-If you’ve been struggling for too long and are ready to see how things can be different, consider scheduling a free consultation.
+If you’ve been struggling for too long and are ready to see how things can be different.
+Consider scheduling a free consultation.
 I’d love to chat with you about how working together could help.
-And if we’re not a good fit, I’m more than happy to refer you to someone who is most likely to help.
+And if we’re not a good fit, I’ll provide references to someone who is better able to help.